• Skip to primary navigation

 OUWG enters its 30th year at a time when wild spaces and species are increasingly under threat.
 We aim to inspire new generations to enjoy and continue to nurture this beautiful and increasingly rare wild space on our doorstep for decades to come.

-We provide opportunities for practical conservation work, an inspiring educational space for school groups, and open days for the local community to learn more about the park and our resident wildlife.
+We provide opportunities for practical conservation work, an inspiring educational space for school groups, and open days for the local community to learn more about the Reserve and our resident wildlife.

-• A new gate to make Boundary Brook Nature Park more accessible to all
+• A new gate to make Boundary Brook Nature Reserve more accessible to all

 • A slow-worm ‘highway’ to be developed on site to provide essential routes for this protected species